 By Clifford Skillen

-Choir members were supported, as on previous tours, by a number of spouses and friends, with two past members now living and working in Manchester and London respectively travelling south especially to meet and sing again with their former colleagues.
+Choir members were supported, as on previous tours, by a number of spouses and friends, with two past members now living and working in Manchester and London respectively travelling south especially to meet and sing again with former colleagues.

 In sweltering conditions, there was also free time for the group to explore some of Portsmouth’s main attractions, including its redeveloped and bustling seafront and historic dockyard area, visiting the purpose-built Mary Rose Museum and exhibition, going up the landmark, 170-metre high Spinnaker Observation Tower, and taking a harbour tour or, in the case of the more adventurous (or foolish!), a powerboat ride around the harbour, the Solent, the site of the wreck of the Mary Rose, and the Isle of Wight.

 Reflecting on the tour, Simon said: “Another year of music-making came to a close with St Polycarp’s choir, filled with so many dedicated, faithful and talented singers, visiting the wonderful Anglican Cathedral of Portsmouth.

 “It was not only our honour but also a privilege to lead worship in this sacred place which boasts a terrific, youthful and vibrant choir.

 “Each member of our choir, from the very youngest, self-funded their trip and all members always give so freely of their time and effort to continue the work and witness of St Polycarp’s at home and farther afield.
 Two scholars and I ran part of the Lisburn Half-Marathon in June to help cover some of the accommodation costs for the scholars.”

 Looking ahead to the new academic year, Simon added: “We look forward to seeing what new and exciting ventures lie in store for the parish choir.
 It is our hope to welcome further scholars to the choir, as year on year, it continues to grow.